jimschubert/docked/RULES.md

 > _Avoid running root elevation tasks like sudo/su_

-Non-root users should avoid having sudo access in containers.
+Non-root users should avoid having sudo access in containers, as it has unpredictable TTY and signal-forwarding behavior that can cause problems.
 Consider using gosu instead.

 Priority: **Medium**
 Analyzes: <kbd><a href="https://docs.docker.com/engine/reference/builder/#run">RUN</a></kbd>